 - ¼ teaspoon freshly cracked black pepper

-- 1 teaspoon extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 2 tablespoon chopped spinach
+- 2 tablespoons finely chopped spinach

-- 1 teaspoon sliced Kalamata olives
+- 1 teaspoon thinly sliced black olives (or Kalamata olives)

-- 1 tablespoon chopped tomato
+- 1 tablespoon chopped tomatoes (seeds removed)

-- 2 tablespoon chopped onion
+- 2 tablespoons finely chopped onions

 - ½ tablespoon chopped mint leaves

-- 2 tablespoon crumbled Feta
+- 2 tablespoons crumbled feta

 - Add milk, salt, and black pepper to the bowl and whisk well using a fork or a wire whisk.

-- The residual heat will cook the eggs on top of the omelette and will also melt the cheese.
+- The residual heat will cook the eggs on the inside and will also melt the cheese.
 Serve hot.